-HB23-1115 repeals the statutory provisions from HB21-1117 that currently prohibit counties and municipalities from enacting any ordinance or resolution that would control rent on private residential property or a private residential housing unit.
-As amended, counties and municipalities would have discretion to apply rent controls largely as they sit fit., with two exceptions:
+HB23-1115 repeals the statutory provisions from HB21-1117 that currently prohibit counties and municipalities from enacting any ordinance or resolution that would control rent on private residential property or a private residential housing unit, and (through amendments passed in the House) it sets guidelines for the enactment of rent control.
+The bill explicitly permits a local government to have or adopt an ordinance or regulation that is expressly intended and designed to increase the supply of affordable housing.

-First, any ordinance or resolution that controls rent on private residential property must be uniformly applied.
-As amended in the House, any such ordinance or resolution may not be applied to any property or units during the 15 years following that property or unit's first certificate of occupancy.
-Mobile homes and mobile home parks are not included in the 15-year exemption and rent control may be applied regardless of the date built or date of certificate of occupancy.
+Rent control must be uniformly applied among all renters that are similarly situated and among all private residential properties and private residential housing units that are similarly situated, except that:

-Second, no such ordinance or resolution for rent stabilization can be applied to housing units provided by nonprofit organizations and regulated by fair market rents published by the U.S. Department of Housing and Urban Development or any other federal or state programs limiting allowable rents.

-Second, the rent control ordinance or resolution must not impose a limit LESS THAN the percentage increase in the Consumer Price Index + three percentage points plus + reasonable increase reflective of the actual costs incurred and demonstrated by a landlord in conducting substantial renovations.
+- For 15 years from the date on which the first certificate of occupancy was issued, no rent control may be applied.
+(This exception does not apply to mobile home parks, for which rent control may be applied regardless of the date built or date of the certificate of occupancy.) - No rent control may be applied to housing units provided by nonprofit organizations and regulated by fair market rents published by the U.S. Department of Housing and Urban Development or any other federal or state programs limiting allowable rents. - The rent control ordinance or resolution must not impose a limit LESS THAN the percentage increase in the Consumer Price Index + three percentage points plus + reasonable increases reflective of the actual costs of demonstrated substantial renovations.